parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 const { author, body, path } = data;
 ```

 So POST vs GET, which one is better for this use case?
 Both encode your data as query strings, but with POST it is sent in the body rather than tacked onto the URL with GET.
-They both work but let's go with POSTing URL-encoded form data.
+They both work, but let's go with POSTing URL-encoded form data.

 Then we carry on with validating the data, checking that it exists, coercing it into the correct types.